-Open Enrollment Period: Between October 15 and December 7 each year, anyone with Medicare can join, switch, or drop a Medicare Advantage Plan.
-Your coverage will begin on January 1 of the following year (as long as the plan gets your request by December 7).
+Open Enrollment Period-Between October 15 and December 7 each year, anyone with Medicare can join, switch, or drop a Medicare Advantage Plan.
+Your coverage will begin on January 1 (as long as the plan gets your request by December 7).

-Medicare Advantage Open Enrollment Period: Between January 1 and March 31 of each year, if you already have a Medicare Advantage Plan (with or without drug coverage) you can:
+Medicare Advantage Open Enrollment Period-Between January 1 and March 31 of each year, you can make these changes:

-- Switch to another Medicare Advantage Plan (with or without drug coverage). - Drop your Medicare Advantage Plan and return to Original Medicare.
+- If you're in a Medicare Advantage Plan (with or without drug coverage), you can switch to another Medicare Advantage Plan (with or without drug coverage). - You can drop your Medicare Advantage Plan and return to Original Medicare.
 You'll also be able to join a separate Medicare drug plan.

-During the Medicare Advantage Open Enrollment Period (between January 1 and March 31 of each year), if you have Original Medicare you can't:
+During the Medicare Advantage Open Enrollment Period, if you have Original Medicare you can't: